-Diabetic Connect conducted an online survey of 1,674 patients with either type 1 or type 2 diabetes.
+The type 2 diabetes (resource no longer available at www.cdc.gov).
 The survey revealed that 1 in 4 people do not receive their annual eye exam, and the reasons for this are largely down to lack of awareness.

 In detail, only 36% of people with diabetes said they had spoken with their doctor regarding their risk of vision loss when they were diagnosed, and 22% had never spoken to their doctor about this topic.